csgames/comp-2017-cscoins/README.md

 The Central Authority Server use the [WebSocket protocol](https://en.wikipedia.org/wiki/WebSocket) to communicate.
 The server URI is [wss://cscoins.2017.csgames.org:8989/client](wss://cscoins.2017.csgames.org:8989/client).
 Once a client is connected, the server will be waiting for any incoming commands.
 All data sent or received are serialized in JSON.

-The Central Auhtority Server will push you a [get_challenge_solution](#get-challenge-solution-command) Response when a new challenge is generated.
+The Central Authority Server will push you a [get_challenge_solution](#get-challenge-solution-command) Response when a new challenge is generated.
 So no need to call that command at each second.
 We will inform you when a new challenge is available.

 ### Available commands